Introduction

 Limitations / Trade-offs of IV iron Compared with Oral Iron

 While IV iron has clear advantages, it also introduces distinct costs and procedural burdens that must be weighed against oral therapy.
-These relate to expense, infrastructure, rare but real infusion reactions, and laboratory or dosing considerations.
-Oral iron, though less potent and less predictable, remains a simpler and safer first-line option for most patients with mild deficiency.
+These include expense, infrastructure requirements, rare but real infusion reactions, and certain laboratory or dosing considerations.
+Oral iron, though less potent and less predictable, remains a simpler and safer first-line option for many patients with mild deficiency.

 Limitations and trade-offs include: